hugo-rochvarger-lmmv/electron-updater-example/README.md

 docker compose up -d

 # create release (we are not notarizing)
-yarn && yarn run build
+npm && npm run build

 # Run the installer .dmg in /dist (macos)

 # Increment version in package.json

 # Create new release
-yarn run build
+npm run build

-# Hackish sign and zip + upload mac version to minio bucket
+# Hackish sign and zip + upload mac version to minio bucket - if first time you might need to install tools like jq and mc
+brew install jq
+brew install minio/stable/mc
 ./script/dev-mac.sh <versionNumber>

+# Copy/paste the Generated JSON into releaseserver/main.js

-# Run release Server
+# Run release Server and play around - if first time you need to install packages first
-cd releaseserver && yarn && yarn start
+yarn --cwd ars start

 # Start the app "electron-updater-example'
 # Expect Results: The autoUpdate will find the new version, download it and install.
 No errors